rubenwardy/minetest_modding_book/chapters/node_drawtypes.md

 In this chapter we explain all the different types of node drawtypes there are.

-First of, what is a drawtype?
-A drawtype defines how the node is drawn onto the screen, they are sent along with the node definition to the client where
+First of all, what is a drawtype?
+A drawtype defines how the node is to be drawn.
+A torch looks different to water, water looks different to stone.

 * Normal
 * Airlike